Comprehensive Guide To Termite Tenting Costs For Homes In Texas

 • Initial Inspection

-• The extent of the termite infestation is determined.
+• They confirm the extent of the termite infestation.

 • Preparation for Tenting

-• Large tarps or tents are used to completely seal off the home.
+• Large tarps or tents get sealed over the entire home.

 • Fumigation Process

-• A potent gas is introduced into the sealed structure.
+• A potent gas is released into the sealed structure.

-• The gas penetrates walls and hard-to-reach areas to eliminate termites.
+• The gas works into walls and tight corners to wipe out termites.

 • Safety Measures

-• Strict safety protocols are followed to protect people and pets.
+• Strict safety protocols keep people and pets out of harm’s way.

-• Homeowners must vacate the property for several days.
+• Homeowners have to vacate the property for several days.

 • Post-Treatment Benefits